 What is Threat Intelligence?

-Threat intelligence, often synonymous with open source intelligence (OSINT) is knowledge that allows you to prevent or mitigate those attacks.
-Rooted in data, threat intelligence provides context — like who is attacking you, what their motivation and capabilities are, and what indicators of compromise in your systems to look for — that helps you make informed decisions about your security.
+Rooted in data, similar to open source intelligence (OSINT), threat intelligence provides context — like who is attacking you, what their motivation and capabilities are, and what indicators of compromise (IOCs) in your systems to look for — that helps you make informed decisions about your security.

 This article offers an in-depth understanding of how effective threat intelligence can detect, analyze, and mitigate cyber risks, ensuring a proactive security approach.
 You will learn about its components, significance, and how to implement it within your organization to prevent intrusions and attacks.